bmino/binance-triangle-arbitrage/readme.md

 ## Logging
 All logs are stored in the `/logs` directory.
-The log level is set via the `LOG_LEVEL` configuration property.
+The log level is set via the `LOG.LEVEL` configuration property.

 * **performance.log** - Data about performance and speed.
 * **execution.log** - Market interactions and profits.